luchanos/FeverCodeChallengeLuchanos/README.md

 We can provide cache on web-app side (time of expiry depends on time of data changing on provider side)

 On the Python side - we can use asyncio for better speed of I/O tasks.

+Anyway a lot of architecture decisions should be done according to business tasks, company resources and team expertise.

 # FindedErrors